Essential Spring Property Maintenance Tips

 Should you market your rental property as furnished or unfurnished?
-Let’s take a look at the factors to consider.
+Let’s take a look at the factors to consider when marketing your rental property.

 Before delving into the in’s and out’s of furnished versus unfurnished properties, it’s worth outlining what the two options mean.